DataDog/documentation/content/logs/aws.md

     * Edit the code directly with your Datadog API Key
     {{< img src="logs/aws/dd_api_key_setup.png" alt="DD API key setup" responsive="true" >}}

-4. Scroll down beyond the inline code area to "Basic Settings"
+4. Scroll down beyond the inline code area to "Basic Settings".
 5. Set the memory to the highest possible value.
 6. Set the timeout limit.
-We recommend **120 seconds**
+We recommend **120 seconds.**
     {{< img src="logs/aws/basic_settings.png" alt="Basic Settings" responsive="true" >}}
-7. Scroll back to the top of the page and hit **Save**
+7. Scroll back to the top of the page and hit **Save.**

 ### Test your Lambda

-1. Press "Test"
+1. Press "Test".
 2. Search for and select **Cloudwatch Logs** as the sample event.
     {{< img src="logs/aws/test_event.png" alt="Test Event" responsive="true" >}}
 2. Give the event a unique name and press Create.